 So it's official.
 You're coming to Berlin and you need to find a place to live.
 You don't speak German, you don't know how much to pay in rent, and you have no one to help you.

 You have likely found a few articles like this one.
 They're sitting in other tabs waiting to be read, and they are all copies of each other.
-Most of them written by fresh, starry-eyed Berliners seconds after landing in their tiny, overpriced furnished room in Kreuzberg, and might still bear the marks of a novice apartment hunter.
+Most of them are written by fresh Berliners seconds after unpacking in their tiny, overpriced furnished rooms in Kreuzberg, and might still bear the marks of a novice apartment hunter.

 Few of these articles get updated once the authors figure out by how much they are overpaying.
 By this time, they have joined the ranks of True Berliners™, and are actively distancing themselves from the Ausländer who could benefit from their newfound wisdom.